Tampa Child Custody Attorneys

 Domestic violence is a serious issue with substantial implications in child custody decisions.
 The safety and well-being of the child are top priorities in family court, so any allegations of domestic violence are taken extremely seriously.
 If your family has a history of domestic violence or abuse, this will likely impact the court’s decision regarding visitation and custody.

-In cases where one parent has a history of domestic violence, the court may award sole custody to the other parent or limit visitation rights for the offending parent to ensure the child isn’t placed in a potentially dangerous situation.
+In cases where one parent has a history of domestic violence, the court may award sole custody to the other parent or limit visitation rights for the offending parent to ensure the child is not placed in a potentially dangerous situation.
 At Robert Sparks Attorneys, our attorneys are well-versed in the legal intricacies of domestic violence cases and restraining orders.
 We understand the sensitive nature of these cases and provide diligent advocacy to protect children and their parents from further harm.

-Compassionate Advocacy for Tampa Families
+Compassionate Advocacy for Parents Going Through Custody Issues in Tampa

 From parental relocation to parenting plan modifications, our Tampa child custody lawyers can guide your steps wisely in family court.
 Call (813) 710-4816 to schedule a consultation.